 Scientists have developed a new computational approach to study human and animal cognition.
 This model may explain how culture helped shape human cognition and memory.

-Prof. Arnon Lotem, of TAU’s Department of Zoology said, “We believe that, over long time scales, some aspects of the brain must have changed to better accommodate the learning parameters required by various cultural activities.
+Prof. Arnon Lotem of TAU’s Department of Zoology said, “We believe that, over long time scales, some aspects of the brain must have changed to better accommodate the learning parameters required by various cultural activities.
 The effect of culture on cognitive evolution is captured through small modifications of evolving learning and data acquisition mechanisms.
 Their coordinated action improves the brain network’s ability to support learning processes involved in such cultural phenomena as language or tool-making.”

 Our brain is not an unbending learning machine in which a specific event essentially prompts another specific event.
 It works according to coevolving mechanisms of learning and data acquisition, with certain memory parameters that jointly construct a complex network.
-This network then processes all the cognitive process.
+This network then processes all the cognitive processes.

 Lotem said, “Any change in these parameters may change the constructed network and thus the function of the brain.
 Our model reflects how small modifications can adapt our brain to ecological and cultural changes.”